unital/ultimo/docs/source/user_guide/introduction.rst

 interrupts and asynchronous streams, as well as intermediate transforming iterators that handle common tasks such as smoothing and de-duplication.
-The basic Ultimo library is hardware-independent and should work on any recent micropython version.
+The basic Ultimo library is hardware-independent and should work on any recent Micropython version.

-The :py:mod:`ultimo_machine` library provides hardware support wrapping the micropython :py:mod:`machine` module and other standard library modules.
+The :py:mod:`ultimo_machine` library provides hardware support wrapping the Micropython :py:mod:`machine` module and other standard library modules.
 It provides sources for simple polling of and interrupts from GPIO pins, polled ADC, polled RTC and interrupt-based timer sources.